MaksimIM/algo-problems/rectangle-histogram/README.md

 but then we would need to exclude some maximal rectangles a priori, which seems challenging.)
 The question, then, is how to arrange for such an examination.
-One of our approaches (dp/bottlenecks) produces and algorithm whose **time complexity is non-trivial to analise**, which we do towards the end.
+One of our approaches (dp/bottlenecks) produces and algorithm whose **time complexity is non-trivial to analyze**, which we do towards the end.